Sure Dividend

 The portfolio is highly diversified in terms of the tenant base.
 Federal Realty has a high-quality tenant portfolio.

 The trust’s investment strategy is to pursue densely populated, affluent communities with high commercial and residential real estate demand.
-This strategy has fueled strong growth over the past several years.
+This strategy has fueled strong growth over the decades.

 Growth Prospects